 Plus, teachers already have a lot on their plate.
 There is a huge teacher retention crisis here in Arizona without a school counselor, teachers are dealing with the social emotional issues and the trauma of adverse childhood experiences.

 “For example, we just finished testing in my district.
 So many of my students come to school traumatized.
-They have rough home lives and they can’t even try to answer correctly on standardized test.
+They have rough home lives and they can’t even try to answer correctly on standardized tests.
 Thus, they are not able to put forth their best effort when it comes to their academics and when you don’t have a school counselor who’s there to help those students, then they fall through the cracks.”

 WHAT OTHER SUPPORT PROGRAMS OR WRAPAROUND SERVICES DO YOU BELIEVE THE STATE MUST INVEST IN?